Christophe-pere/Image_classification/README.md

 The goal is to present the three approaches and made them available easily for everyone.

 This github repository is associated to the article on [medium](https://medium.com) entitle [What is Image Classification?
 Data augmentation?
-Transfer Learning?] published in [Towards Data science](https://towradsdatascience.com).
+Transfer Learning?](https://medium.com/@pere.christophe1/what-is-image-classification-data-augmentation-transfer-learning-689389c3f6c8) submitted in [Towards Data science](https://towradsdatascience.com).

 ## Content